 He was once a lawyer who fought for women’s and children’s rights.
 He helped change law.
 In his spare time, he wrote and performed songs and poetry about family.
 After retiring from the law, he ministered to the homeless on the streets of L.A. and elsewhere.

 In 1984 he began his search for pieces of the rare abalone on the Mendocino, California sea shore.
-After six years he met his beautiful wife, Jacqueline, and they have worked together ever since on this award-winning signature jewelry.
+After six years he met his beloved, Jacqueline, and they have been one, in Christ, and worked together ever since on this award-winning signature jewelry.

 Jacqueline has a college degree in business administration, has been an apple grower, teacher and real estate broker.
 She says her extensive travels to exotic parts of the world have played a role in bead choices and added an ethnic dimension to their abalone jewelry designs.